Tess Lieder: International career

 Wester played for the first time with the Dutch team in a friendly match against Romania on 2 October 2012.

 She played in the 2015 World Women's Handball Championship with the Dutch team, achieving the final of the tournament, but losing against Norway 23–31.

-She was called up for represent Netherlands handball team in the 2016 Summer Olympics, achieving the fourth place after losing in the semi-finals against France 23–24, and in the bronze medal match against Norway 26–36.
+She was called up to represent in the Dutch handball team in the 2016 Summer Olympics, achieving the fourth place after losing in the semi-finals against France 23–24, and in the bronze medal match against Norway 26–36.

+In 2019 she was a part of the Dutch team that won gold medals at the 2019 World Championship for the first time ever.
+In the final she was involved in a controversial penalty, when Ainhoa Hernandez illegally blocked Lieders' pass to start a counter with seconds remaining and the score being 29-29.
+Dutch teammate Lois Abbingh would go on to convert the penalty, which won them the game.